2 Tips on Analysis

 2.0.1 Think About Your Analytical Goals

 Throughout this guide, we have tried to explicitly state the goals of each analysis.
 This helps informs how to approach the analysis of an experiment.
 It can be difficult, especially for new scientists-in-training (i.e. graduate students), to understand what it is they want to estimate.
 You may have been handed a data set you had no role in generating and told to “analyze this” with no additional context.
 Or perhaps you may have conducted a large study that has some overall goals that are lofty, yet vague.
+And now you must translate the vague aims into clear statistical questions.

 It can helpful to think about the exact results you are hoping to get.
 What does this look like exactly?
 Do you want to estimate the changes in plant diversity as the result of a herbicide spraying program?
 Do you want to find out if a fertilizer treatment changed protein content in a crop and by how much?
 Do you want to know about changes in human diet due to an intervention?
 What are quantifiable difference that you and/or experts in your domain would find meaningful?

 By “consider”, we mean: imagine the final plot or table, or summary sentence you want to present, either in a peer-reviewed manuscript, or some output for stakeholders.
-From this, you work backwards to determine the analytical approach needed to arrive at that final output.
+From this, you can work backwards to determine the analytical approach needed to arrive at that desired final output.
 Or you may determine that your data are unsuitable to generate the desired output, in which case, it’s best to determine that as soon as possible.

 2.0.2 Know That Data Cleaning is Time Consuming

 This has and will continue to occupy the majority of researcher’s time when conducting an analysis.
 Truly, we are sorry for this.
 But, please know it is not you, it is the nature of data.
-Please plan for and prepare yourself mentally to spend time cleaning and preparing your data for analysis.1 This will take way longer than the actual analysis!
+Plan for and prepare yourself mentally to spend time cleaning and preparing your data for analysis.1 This will likely take way longer than the actual analysis!
 It is needed to ensure you can actually get correct results in an analysis, and hence data cleaning is worth the time it requires.

 1 For an excellent set of basic instructions on data preparation, please see: Broman, K. W., & Woo, K. H. (2018).
 Data Organization in Spreadsheets.
 The American Statistician, 72(1), 2–10.